hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/512_051_dear_and_beloved.md

 Your beautiful letter just came to hand.
 I am so glad that you have come to know Shri Ramakrishna.
-I am very glad at the strength of your Vairâgya.
+I am very glad at the strength of your Vairāgya.
 It is the one primary necessity in reaching God.
 I had always great hopes for Madras, and still I have the firm belief that from Madras will come the spiritual wave that will deluge India.
 I can only say Godspeed to your good intentions; but here, my son, are the